March 08, 2012

 Tongue-in-cheek parodies are a great option for consumer products.
-If you’re a service-based or B2B (business to business) company you can be creative but there is a fine line to walk with your professional image.
+If you’re a service-based or B2B (business-to-business) company you can be creative but there is a fine line to walk with your professional image.
 I wrestled with the idea of making one of mine tongue-in-cheek.
 I canned the idea as I wasn’t sure if I could pull it off – maintaining a professional image is important to me.

 The idea was to base the video around a single question.
 Did I make the right decision to heavily invest in rebranding with a new logo, website, and four videos – or – should I have kept the old site, single video, and spent the money on a face-lift and other “repair” work?
-The “before and after” pictures would have been the homepage.
+The “before and after” pictures would have been on the homepage.
 Proof points likely would have included a few close-ups that were dropped during the editing process of my new videos.
-I had what I thought could be viral title – You Be The Judge: New Website or Facelift before I chickened-out and created corporate videos.
+I had what I thought could be a viral title – You Be The Judge: New Website or Facelift before I chickened out and created corporate videos.

 Should the lid come off the can?
 Pleeeeease let me know what you think – should I go for it?
 As they say in politics – vote early, vote often.